-- BE 262, Physical and Synthetic Biology Boot Camp: prior to first term - Math: ACM 100 ab and one term selected from ACM 100 c, ACM/EE 116, ACM/ESE 118, CDS 110 a, or ChE 105 - Biology: Bi/Ch 110, Bi/Ch 111, Bi/BE 250 c - Core: BE 159, BE/APh 161, ChE/BE 163 - Research: Research rotations in three labs BE 200
+- BE 262, Physical and Synthetic Biology Boot Camp: prior to first term - Math: ACM 100 ab and one term selected from ACM 100 c, ACM/EE 116, ACM/ESE 118, CDS 110 a, or ChE 105 - Biology: Bi/Ch 110, Bi/Ch 111, BE 150 - Core: BE 159, BE/APh 161, ChE/BE 163 - Research: Research rotations in two labs BE 200 and highly recommended in the other tracks.
+Rotations should be organized by each student in collaboration with individual faculty.

 Research Rotations.
 One-term research rotations allow first-year bioengineering graduate students to sample relevant research activities in several labs before selecting a Ph.D. adviser.
-Research rotations are required in the synthetic and systems biology track and highly recommended in the other tracks.
-Rotations should be organized by each student in collaboration with individual faculty.
+Research rotations are required in the synthetic and systems biology track